mbagg4152/protein-flavonoid-thesis-project/README.md

 Since PDB files have dedicated column ranges for each value, it is then easy to assign the new object's properties with values from the passed in line.

 #### Class ```Entry```
+These objects contain data from the PDB files themselves, not just simple lines.
+Each ```Entry``` contains specific information such as PDB ID, classification, a list of ```Records```, associated organisms, EC numbers, etc.

 #### Function ```new_entry```
+This function takes the PDB file as a list of lists and based on the value at the beginning of the line (HEADER, SOURCE, etc.) will parse the information and assign the parsed values to the object's properties.
+After filling the available properties, a new ```Entry``` is returned.

 <!--###########################################################################################################################################################-->
 ---